sega-hsj/MVT-3DVG/README.md

 ```

 ## Validation
-* After each epoch of the training,
+* After each epoch of the training, the program will automatically evalute the performance of the current model.

 ## Test